IdolFest/nw-idolfest-website/src/markdown-pages/volunteer.md

 Our staff application opens in the months before the event, then is typically closed for a little while directly after while we look at the past year and how we want to adjust.

 The staff application is currently closed.
-Please keep an eye on our social media for when applications reopen for our post-move event in 2025!
+Please keep an eye on our social media for when applications reopen for 2025 as we prepare for our move to LA!